-Have the gas system serviced by a professional before using the motor home again.
+Have the Propane system serviced by a professional before using the motor home again.

-2. Never check for leaks with an open flame.
-Use an approved leak detection solution or a non-ammoniated, non-chlorinated soap solution only.

-3. Always be careful when drilling holes or fastening objects to the motor home.
-The LP gas supply lines could be punctured by a nail or screw.

-4. Do not restrict access to LP containers.
+- 2. Never check for leaks with an open flame.
+Use an approved leak detection solution or a non-ammoniated, non-chlorinated soap solution only. - 3.
+Always be careful when drilling holes or fastening objects to the motor home.
+The Propane supply lines could be punctured by a nail or screw. - 4.
+Do not restrict access to Propane containers.
 In an emergency, the container service valve must be easily identified and accessible.
-The container compartment door must always be unlocked, and the LP label should be visible.

-5. Do not carry or store filled or empty LP gas containers, including accessories such as gas barbecues, in your motor home.
-LP gas containers are equipped with a safety device that relieves excessive pressure by discharging gas to the atmosphere.
-Always store LP gas containers outside with the valves closed and plugged.

-6. Do not use any LP gas container other than the one furnished with your motor home without being sure that all connecting components are compatible.
+The container compartment door must always be unlocked, and the Propane label should be visible. - 5.
+Do not carry or store filled or empty Propane containers, including accessories such as Propane barbecues, in your motor home.
+Propane containers are equipped with a safety device that relieves excessive pressure by discharging Propane to the atmosphere.
+Always store Propane containers outside with the valves closed and plugged/capped. - 6.
+Do not use any Propane container other than the one furnished with your motor home without being sure that all connecting components are compatible.

-7. Turn off LP gas main valve before filling LP gas container or entering an LP gas bulk plant or motor fuel service station.
-Turn off all pilot lights and appliances individually before refueling of motor fuel tanks and/or LP gas containers.
-When not individually turned off, automatic ignition appliances may continue to spark when LP gas is turned off at the container.

-8. Do not fill LP gas containers to more than 80% capacity.
-Overfilling can result in uncontrolled gas flow which can cause fire and explosion.
-A properly filled container holds about 80% of its volume as liquid.

-9. LP gas regulators must always be installed with the diaphragm vent facing downward.
-Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage which could result in excessive LP gas pressure causing fire or explosion.
+- 7. Turn off Propane main valve before filling Propane container or entering an Propane bulk plant or motor fuel service station.
+Turn off all pilot lights and appliances individually before refueling of motor fuel tanks and/or Propane containers.
+When not individually turned off, automatic ignition appliances may continue to spark when Propane is turned off at the container. - 8.
+Do not fill Propane containers to more than 80% capacity.
+Overfilling can result in uncontrolled Propane flow which can cause fire and explosion.
+A properly filled container holds about 80% of its volume as liquid. - 9.
+Propane regulators must always be installed with the diaphragm vent facing downward.
+Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage which could result in excessive Propane pressure causing fire or explosion. - 10.
+Do not use a wrench or pliers to close the tank shut-off valve.

-🛦 WARNING

-10. Do not use a wrench or pliers to close the tank shut-off valve.
 This valve is designed to be closed by hand.
-If a tool is required, the valve probably needs repair or replacement.

-11. If you do not have the special tools and training necessary, do not attempt to repair LP gas system components.

-12. Motor homes stored in enclosed garages must be well ventilated.

-13. Do not modify or alter the LP gas plumbing system.

-14. If any appliance or piping has been serviced, ensure that a system leak check has been performed by a trained technician.
+If a tool is required, the valve probably needs repair or replacement. - 11.
+If you do not have the special tools and training necessary, do not attempt to repair Propane system components. - 12.
+Motor homes stored in enclosed garages must be well ventilated. - 13.
+Do not modify or alter the Propane plumbing system. - 14.
+If any appliance or piping has been serviced, ensure that a system leak check has been performed by a trained technician.
 This should be verified before taking delivery of the unit.